Compute

 You need to enter the password at the first login.
 If Remember Password is selected at the first login, you do not need to enter the password again at subsequent logins.

-• If the DB instance is not found, the login button is grayed out, and no operations can be performed.
+• If a DB instance is not found, its Log In button will be grayed out.

 • If the pop-up window is blocked when you click Log In, configure your browser to allow the Huawei Cloud website.
 After that, you can log in to the instance.